 For the case of ethanol, assigning the donors and acceptors is trivial: all hydrogens are "donors" and the oxygen is the only "acceptor".
 Since both carbon atoms are sp3-hybridized with four bonded atoms, there is no clear approach for a water molecule and therefore these atoms are not explicitly probed.
-As with the geometry optimization performed in the previous section, the GUI provides access to the details of the QM calculation, although we will use the default values.
+As with the geometry optimization performed in the previous section, the GUI provides access to the choice of QM software, via a similar drop-down menu, and the details of the QM calculation, although we will use the default values.

 2 Use the provided file dialogs to specify the structural input, as well as the folder to contain the charge optimization.

 PSF: 1-sysPrep/ETOH.0.psf PDB: 2-geomOpt/ETOH.1pdb Output Path: 3-chargeOpt.